DJrizzley/literature/novels/moby_dick.md

 hey, Jenny, Jenny! and get your hoe-cake done!”

-CHAPTER 100.
-Leg and Arm.
+# CHAPTER 100.
+Leg and Arm

 The Pequod, of Nantucket, Meets the Samuel Enderby, of London.